 The Property, which is located at the northwest corner of Federal Highway and Davie Boulevard, is approximately 23,576 square feet (0.54 acre) in total area.
 The RO Property consists of 8,116.24 square feet (0.169 acre).
 The existing gas station was built around 1977.
 Over the past several years, downtown Fort Lauderdale area has seen a transformation and revitalization.
-The Applicant wishes to continue this trend by modernizing the existing gas station of the Federal Highway corridor and enhance the gateway into downtown Fort Lauderdale.
+The Applicant wishes to continue this trend by modernizing the existing gas station and convenience store.
+The redevelopment will add to the revitalization of the Federal Highway corridor and enhance the gateway into downtown Fort Lauderdale.